CloudNative-OracleAPAC/CloudNative-VBCS/CF-Demo-App.md

 > Assume you have imported the application source code above successfully.

-Roles based access control has been implemented in the demo.
+Role based access control (RBAC) has been implemented in the demo.
 In order to provide access to the navigation within the application you will need to set up the following:

 + 1. Custom Roles
 + 2. Assign Custom Roles to user accounts